gear-foundation/gear-wiki/docs/gear/glossary.md

 ### WebAssembly (Wasm)

 WebAssembly is a way to run applications in programming languages other than JavaScript as web pages.
-Essentially, Wasm is just a virtual machine that runs on all modern browsers.
-But whereas in the past you were required to use JavaScript to run code in a web page, Wasm makes it possible to run code in browsers with programming languages other than JavaScript.
+Essentially, Wasm is just a binary code format to be executed on a virtual machine that runs on all modern browsers.
+But whereas in the past you were required to use JavaScript to run code on a web page, Wasm makes it possible to run code in browsers written in programming languages other than JavaScript.

+While the first implementations of Wasm virtual machines have landed in web browsers, there are also non-browser implementations for general-purpose use, including [Wasmer](https://wasmer.io/), [Wasmtime](https://wasmtime.dev/), etc.